The foundations: teaching a trick with rewards

 You can go it alone

-- Your dog is in good shape and readily offers behaviours.
+- Your dog is in good shape and spontaneously offers things to do.

-- You're aiming for ground-level tricks, with no physical constraint.
+- You are aiming at ground-level tricks, with no physical strain at all.

-- Your sessions stay short, joyful, and you always finish on a success.
+- Your sessions stay short and cheerful, and you always finish on a success.

 Better to see a pro

-- Your dog stays frozen and won't dare offer anything despite weeks of small rewarded successes: that's confidence-rebuilding work, not a trick problem.
+- Your dog stays frozen and dares not offer anything despite weeks of small rewarded successes: build his confidence back up first, this is not a trick problem.

-- You notice discomfort, stiffness, a clear refusal of a specific movement: head to the vet first.
+- You notice discomfort, stiffness, or a flat refusal of one particular movement: off to the vet first of all.

-- The trick you're after is athletic (jumping, sitting up) and you have a doubt about the back or the joints.
+- The trick you are after is athletic (a jump, a rise onto the hind legs) and you have doubts about his back or his joints.

 - AVSAB — Position Statement on Humane Dog Training (2021)